Community Observation Network for Adaptation & Security

 Data gathered through BSSN reveals linkages between biophysical change, social adaptation and resource security.
 This project is uniquely positioned to provide an unprecedented amount of data that allows new knowledge to be integrated into numerical models for enhanced understanding and predictive capability.

-About CONAS: This project is a partnership between the Universities of Alaska and Idaho, the Aleut International Association (a permanent participant of the Arctic Council), and local community and regional governments in both the U.S. and Russia.
-It is funded by the National Science Foundation through the Office of Polar Programs and interfaces with other Arctic Observing Network (AON) efforts through data sharing and synthesis.
+About CONAS: This project is a partnership between the University of Idaho, the Aleut International Association (a permanent participant of the Arctic Council), and local community and regional governments in both the U.S. and Russia.
+It is funded by the North Pacific Research Board and Alaska Native Fund (June 2016 – January 2018).

 - More than 800 participants